GHB/GBL

 Friends should always look out for each other – if someone is suffering negative effects, seek medical assistance immediately.
 If they cannot be roused, put them into the recovery position until you can get help.

-Is GHB/GHB safe as long as it isn’t mixed with alcohol?
+GHB/GBL is safe as long as it isn’t mixed with alcohol

 GHB and GBL are probably not effective ways of achieving bodybuilding aims.
 It is certainly not worth the risks of trying it out.